 Peperomia Pests and Diseases

-A well-kept Peperomia plant has no disease or insect problems.
+A well-kept Rosso Peperomia plants have no major disease or insect problems.

 Overwatering, extremes in temperature and extremes in lighting can cause problems.